As your ORIGINS child gets a little older and more aware, they may become less enthusiastic about attending their

-Following the one-year appointments, which many ORIGINS families would have already attended, the next face-to-face touchpoint is when your ORIGINS child turns three-years-old.
+Following the one-year appointments, the next face-to-face touchpoint is when your ORIGINS child turns three-years-old.

 At the commencement of the project, these appointments were originally scheduled to take place at two and a half years old, which may still appear on some of the printed information you have.

 The ORIGINS team made the decision to wait until your child is closer to three years old to hold this important appointment.
 This is because the visit will include a number of measures of health and development that the researchers believe will be more reliably assessed if your child is a little older.

 It is also important to ensure that all clinical feedback provided to parents is as useful to them as possible and once again, this information is more accurately reflective of development when the child is slightly older.